MalekJabri/CP4BA_Assets/README.md

 This script can be used to update the timeout for the components included in the Cloud pak For Business Automation

-For the moment the component supported are :
+For the moment, This is the list of all the components supported:

 * Filenet
     - CPE